 -

-Journals of the Continental Congress The Journals of the Continental Congress (1774-1791) are the records of the daily proceedings of the Congress and include the text of ordinances, such as the Northwest Ordinance, reports to Congress and correspondence with the colonies, states, foreign powers and others.
+Journals of the Continental Congress The Journals of the Continental Congress (1774-1789) contain the records of the daily proceedings of the Continental Congress, and include the text of ordinances, such as the Northwest Ordinance, reports to Congress, and correspondence with the colonies, states, foreign powers, and others.

 -

-Letters of Delegates to Congress Letters of Delegates includes all the documents written by delegates that bear directly upon their work during their years of actual service in the First and Second Continental Congresses, 1774-1789, as well as some diaries, public papers, essays, and other documents.
+Letters of Delegates to Congress Letters of Delegates to Congress includes all the documents written by delegates that bear directly upon their work during their years of service in the First and Second Continental Congresses, 1774-1789, as well as some diaries, public papers, essays, and other documents.

 -